Committed to Eye Care with Compassion, Technology and Competency

 Diabetes affects your eyes when your blood glucose, also called blood sugar, is too high.

 In the short term, you are not likely to have vision loss from high blood glucose.
 People sometimes have blurry vision for a few days or weeks when they’re changing their diabetes care plan or medicines.
-High glucose can change fluid levels or cause swelling in the tissues of your eyes NIH external link that helps you to focus, causing blurred vision.
+High glucose can change fluid levels or cause swelling in the tissues of your eyes that help you to focus, causing blurred vision.
 This type of blurry vision is temporary and goes away when your glucose level gets closer to normal.

 If your blood glucose stays high over time, it can damage the tiny blood vessels in the back of your eyes.
 This damage can begin during prediabetes when blood glucose is higher than normal, but not high enough for you to be diagnosed with diabetes.
 Damaged blood vessels may leak fluid and cause swelling.
 New, weak blood vessels may also begin to grow.
 These blood vessels can bleed into the middle part of the eye, lead to scarring, or cause dangerously high pressure inside your eye.